Strike-scarred Air France-KLM may need strategy rethink

-PARIS (This version of the story has been corrected to change cost comparisons in paragraphs seven and eight to euro cents, and not euros)

-With no deal in sight over pilot pay and up to 300 million euros (233.54 million pounds) of strike costs to absorb, Air France-KLM (AIRF.PA) may need to rethink its route to viability.
+PARIS, Sept 30 With no deal in sight over pilot pay and up to 300 million euros ($380 million) of strike costs to absorb, Air France-KLM may need to rethink its route to viability.

 As the airline restored its flight schedule to 98 percent on Tuesday and pilots returned to work, its estimated cost of the two-week strike represents more than double the meagre 130 million euro operating profit of Europe's second-largest network carrier by revenue last year.